mwmlln/shinju_select/README.md

       Consistent navbar is present for all pages within the site.
       Navbar has the site logo to the left.
-      Along with the menus that reflects the user status, there is a search bar present for easier product seach.
+      Along with the menus that reflects the user status, there is a search bar present for easier product search.

       **For site visitors who are not logged in, the following are present in the navbar:**